rrokutaro/glens.pi/README.md

 ![](./assets/banner.gif)

 Automated pipeline that uploads images to Google Lens, extracts AI-generated product analysis (titles, brands, prices, sources, dropship viability, social appearances), and outputs structured JSON.
+It does not rely manually clicking elements as it navigates to Urls, and extracts the returned JSON data in the DOM.
+This makes more robust and reliable, compared to manual UI clicks that can break at random.

 Runs on **GitHub Actions** or locally with Node.js.